About the Nurse-Midwifery Program

 We honor the normalcy of life events and support physiologic care and transitions within a health care system that provides for interprofessional consultation, collaboration, and referral.

 We believe in graduate-level midwifery education as the foundation for professional midwifery practice.
-We value lifelong individual learning and the use of high-quality research evidence to promote best practices in midwifery care at the community, state, national, and international level.
+We value lifelong individual learning and the use of high-quality research evidence to promote best practices in midwifery care at the community, state, national, and international levels.

 As adult learners and professional nurses, nurse-midwifery students possess varied knowledge foundations and experiential backgrounds.
 We believe that student learning is enhanced through face-to-face learning experiences, distance learning technology, and individualized clinical experiences.
 These pedagogical methods promote professional growth through the development of critical thinking, self-directedness, self-evaluation, and self-corrective behaviors.

-As educators we believe that education is a transformative process and both educators and learners are stakeholders in the learning process.
+As educators, we believe that education is a transformative process and that both educators and learners are stakeholders in the learning process.
 We believe that education should not be unidimensional in context or approach; a balanced approach using different learning paradigms such as science, spirituality, culture, technology, and the arts should be employed.

 Objectives for Student Outcomes